Styyx1/Nocturnia-Readme/README.md

 ## FAQ

 ### Controller Setup

-By default Nocturnia uses [this controller setup](https://www.nexusmods.com/skyrimspecialedition/mods/89649) but you can safely disable the mod in MO2 if you prefer the vanilla layout, we're not really using the keys it frees for anything, I just got used to the controls.
+Refer to the [Gamepad Keybind page](files\Gamepad-Keybinds.md) for any questions related to playing with a controller.
+***
 ### Ultrawide Options

 I personally do not own an Ultrawide, so I cannot offer support.
 I added some widescreen variants of the mods in MO2, but I can't test them.

-#### Althro's recommendations

-Download [Dear Diary dark mode](https://www.nexusmods.com/skyrimspecialedition/mods/60837) and in the installer make sure to select 21x9.
-Place it above New Horizons UI.
-Horizon's UI will see the 21x9 data and patch it accordingly.
-Other tweaks may be needed, but this will fix the stretched UI.
+Filter for ``Widescreen`` at the bottom of MO2 and activate the unticked mods.
+I don't know if that's all you need, but that's all I can help with.

+***
 ### Failed to create download folder

 Upon opening MO2 you may get a error warning like this: ``“failed to create G:/Modlist Downloads/Traveler your user account probably lacks permission”``.
 This is due to Wabbajack not changing the ini file of MO2.
 To fix this find the file ``ModOrganizer.ini`` inside the same folder as the MO2 exe is and change the line:``download_directory=G:/Modlist Downloads/Traveler`` to ``download_directory=Your Prefered Download Folder``.
 It's best to find the line inside the ini by using ``crtl + f``.